Hypnootika/swiglibmempy/README.md

 # swiglibmempy
-Experimental project that tries to wrap "Rdbo's" Libmem
+Experimental project that tries to wrap "Rdbo's" Libmem with SWIG into Python